-If you're in any doubt, phone the hospital or midwife straight away for advice.
-If you are less than 37 weeks pregnant they will usually tell you to go straight to hospital, and they may send an ambulance for you.
+If you think you may be going into early labour, call the hospital or your midwife straight away for advice.
+They will usually tell you to go straight to hospital, and they may send an ambulance for you.

 What are the signs of premature labour?